opsmop/opsmop/docs/source/advanced.rst

 ====

 OpsMop Tags are a feature where any certain resources in OpsMop can be selectively triggered without running all of the other resources in the policy file.
+Tags may be applied only to roles.

 .. code-block:: python